-The facilities on the ORR began operating in 1943 as part of the Manhattan Project, producing components for the first nuclear weapons.
+The facilities on the ORR began operating in 1942 as part of the Manhattan Project, producing components for the first nuclear weapons.
 The ORR remains government-owned, although the nature of the work at the facility has changed.
-The primary missions of the three sites have evolved during the past 57 years and continue to adapt to meet the changing defense, energy, and research needs of the United States.
-The reservation contains three major DOE installations: the Oak Ridge Y-12 Plant (Y-12 Plant), ORNL, and the ETTP.
+The primary missions of the three sites have evolved during the past 58 years and continue to adapt to meet the changing defense, energy, and research needs of the United States.
+The reservation contains three major DOE installations: the Y-12 Complex, ORNL, and the ETTP.

-These are the primary DOE properties outside of the three installation sites:
+These are the primary DOE activities conducted outside of the three installation sites:

-- American Museum of Science and Energy,
+- American Museum of Science and Energy;

-- Atmospheric Turbulence and Diffusion Division-National Oceanic and Atmospheric Administration (ATDD-NOAA) Facility,
+- Atmospheric Turbulence and Diffusion Division-National Oceanic and Atmospheric Administration (ATDD-NOAA) Facility;

-- Building 2714,
+- Building 2714;

-- Central Training Facility,
+- Central Training Facility;

-- checking stations (gatehouses),
+- checking stations (gatehouses);

-- Clark Center Recreation Park,
+- Clark Center Recreation Park;

-- Federal Office Building,
+- Federal Office Building;

-- George Jones Memorial Baptist Church,
+- George Jones Memorial Baptist Church;

+- National Transportation Research Center (NTRC).

-- Office of Scientific and Technical Information (OSTI),
+- Office of Scientific and Technical Information (OSTI);

-- Parcel ED-1,
+- Parcel ED-1;

-- Parcel ED-2,
+- Parcel ED-2;

-- Transportation Safeguards Division Firing Range,
+- Transportation Safeguards Division Firing Range;

-- Transportation Safeguards Maintenance Facility,
+- Transportation Safeguards Maintenance Facility;

-- Water Intake Station,

-- Water Treatment Plant,

-- 55 Jefferson, and
+- 55 Jefferson; and

 - Union Valley Sample Preparation Facility.